WonderNetwork/locale-testing-demo/saucelabs/README.md

-[SauceLabs](https://saucelabs.com/) offers testing-as-a-service: You point your [Selenium](http://seleniumhq.org) tests at them, they run the tests on a [crazily wide variety of platforms](https://saucelabs.com/platforms).
-Using [Sauce Connect](https://wiki.saucelabs.com/display/DOCS/Sauce+Connect+Proxy), [WonderProxy](https://wonderproxy.com) can add localization testing to that mix.
+[Sauce Labs](https://saucelabs.com/) offers testing-as-a-service: You point your [Selenium](http://seleniumhq.org) tests at them and they run the tests on a [crazily wide variety of platforms](https://saucelabs.com/platforms).
+Using [Sauce Connect](https://wiki.saucelabs.com/display/DOCS/Sauce+Connect+Proxy), [WonderProxy](https://wonderproxy.com) can add localization testing into that mix.

 ## Setup